ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 2]

-README                       xml2rfc v1.22                 February 2004
+README                       xml2rfc v1.23                    April 2004

 2. Requirements

    You need to have Tcl/Tk version 8 running on your system.
 Tcl is a scripting language, Tk is Tcl with support for your windowing system.